Skip to content

 Ctrl+W No-op Delete word backward

 Full vim support: motions, operators (d, c, y), text objects (iw, a(…), find (f, t, F, T, ;, ,), and commands (x, s, r, p, u, ~, J, etc.).
+Prompt visual selections scope submit/steer actions to the selection.

 Yank / paste are mirrored with the system clipboard: y / yy / d / x push to the clipboard, and p / P read from it.
 If the clipboard was updated externally since your last yank, p pastes the external text (charwise); otherwise vim's linewise flag from yy is preserved.